ibm-cloud-docs/satellite/multi-infra.md

 ## Infrastructure composition options and supported topologies
 {: #infra-topologies}

 The following figures show the supported topologies.
 {: shortdesc}

-In each case, communication flows between the {{site.data.keyword.satelliteshort}} control plane and the service clusters.
-The {{site.data.keyword.satelliteshort}} management plane communicates with the {{site.data.keyword.satelliteshort}} control plane.
-This communication must be enabled for {{site.data.keyword.satelliteshort}} to work normally.
+In all supported {{site.data.keyword.satelliteshort}} topologies, communication flows between the control plane and the service clusters.
+The {{site.data.keyword.satelliteshort}} management plane communicates with the {{site.data.keyword.satelliteshort}} control plane, and this communication must remain enabled for {{site.data.keyword.satelliteshort}} to function.

 When you set up {{site.data.keyword.satelliteshort}} locations with multiple infrastructure providers, consider the following points.